15 Best Things to Do in Palm Beach

 1. Hike up to Barrenjoey Lighthouse

-It’s certainly not the most challenging hike, but with coastal as well as bush walk elements, combined with beautiful panoramic views, the Barrrenjoey Lighthouse walking track is an absolute must.
+It’s certainly not the most challenging hike, but with coastal as well as bush walk elements combined with beautiful panoramic views, the Barrrenjoey Lighthouse walking track is an absolute must.

-Built in 1881, the heritage-listed Barrenjoey Lighthouse stands at 113 metres above sea level on the highest point of the Barrenjoey Headland, the northernmost tip of the Palm Beach Peninsula.
+Built in 1881, the heritage-listed Barrenjoey Lighthouse stands 113 metres above sea level on the highest point of the Barrenjoey Headland, the northernmost tip of the Palm Beach Peninsula.

-2. Have Lunch at the Boathouse
+2. Have Lunch at The Joey

 3. Visit the Bible Garden